Michelangelo (Teenage Mutant Ninja Turtles): Mirage Comics

-In the Mirage comic books, Michelangelo was initially depicted as fun-loving, carefree, go lucky, and, while not as aggressive as Raphael, always ready to fight.
+In the Mirage comic books, Michelangelo was initially depicted as fun-loving, carefree, happy-go-lucky, and, while not as aggressive as Raphael, always ready to fight.
 He is much more serious-natured in the comic book than in the film incarnations, which have labeled his character a permanent "dude" talking teenager.
 It was Michelangelo's one-shot in this series that fleshed out most of the traits that have become synonymous with the character, such as his playfulness, empathy, and easygoing nature.
 In the one-shot story, Michelangelo adopts a stray cat (which he names Klunk) and also stops thieves from stealing toys meant for orphaned children.

 After their defeat at the hands of the Foot Clan, the Turtles, Splinter, April O'Neil, and Casey Jones retreat to a farmhouse in Northampton, Massachusetts which used to belong to Casey's grandmother.
 While there, April is worried to note that Michelangelo is not himself.
 He spends his days in the barn taking out his aggression on a punching bag.
 A scene shows him lashing out at his surroundings and repeatedly punching the wall of the barn until it breaks, then collapsing on it despondently, anger spent.
 The end of the story implies that Michelangelo's sorrow and frustration have been resolved, as subsequent issues restore Michelangelo's more relaxed, optimistic personality.

 It is during the group's time at the farm we learn that Michelangelo also has an interest in comic books, specifically ones involving superheroes such as "The Justice Force" (comic book heroes based on The Justice League and The Fantastic Four).
 He also finds solace in writing fiction and has produced a story depicting himself as a rōnin in Feudal Japan (vol. 1 Issue #17).

 In the story arc City at War, Michelangelo instantly bonds with Casey Jones' adopted daughter Shadow, who nicknames him "Rooish".
 In the second volume, the Turtles decide to try to live apart from one another.
 Michelangelo, the social creature that he is, moves in with April and Casey so that he can be close to Shadow.
 Throughout the first two volumes, Michelangelo seemed to act as the peacemaker of the team.
 These stories also laid the foundations which demonstrated his closeness with his brother Donatello, their laid-back natures separating them from the more contentious Leonardo and Raphael.